Ardagh, County Mayo

 The parish takes its name from an ancient ecclesiastical site, which was either a church or a small monastery, and is derived from "Ard Achadh", which means high ground.
 The earliest record of the first church in Ardagh is in an 1198 epistle issued by Pope Innocent 3rd.
 The parish contains two castles: Deel Castle and Rappa Castle.
-There is also a community centre, a Gaelic football pitch, three national schools, and a local pub, Mickey O'Boyles (The Halfway House).
+There is also a community centre, a Gaelic football pitch, three national schools, and a pub.